MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 * Any identity provider that is compliant with the [OAuth2 standard](/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 >[!IMPORTANT]
->Changes to the Authentication configuration will only take effect after you publish your bot.
-Make sure to plan ahead before making Access changes to your bot.
+>Changes to the authentication configuration will only take effect after you publish your bot.
+Make sure to plan ahead before making authentication changes to your bot.

 >
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4n4G2]